 Justice for Young Families is an example of work that amplifies Strong Families – a 10-year Initiative to ensure every family has the rights, recognition, and resources it needs to thrive.

-CLRJ believes that in order to address adolescent childbearing and parenting in the Latina/o community and beyond, we must collectively start to change the discourse and norms to include youth sexuality and health needs from a perspective that acknowledges young people’s rights to education, access, autonomy and opportunities.
+CLRJ believes that in order to address adolescent childbearing and parenting in the Latin@ community and beyond, we must collectively start to change the discourse and norms to include youth sexuality and health needs from a perspective that acknowledges young people’s rights to education, access, autonomy and opportunities.

 To learn more, download our J4YF Publications:

 J4YF is a CLRJ initiative in collaboration with our partners.